 Alas, I was wrong.

 Turns out, I haven’t actually seen very many people in real life dressed like this at all.
 It was all in my head – or on Instagram & Pinterest, rather.
 I tend to get turned off from something when everyone’s got it, cuz you know, girl doesn’t want to be like everyone else.
-But imagine, I almost missed out on this amazing look because I was ultimately concerned about everyone else.
+But imagine, I almost missed out on this amazing look because ultimately, I was concerned about everyone else.

 In my quest to not be interested in anything that everyone else has, much to my surprise, I actually like the way this jumpsuit looks on me.
 I really thought it wouldn’t quite suit me.
 Yep, yet again, I was wrong.
 Side note, as I get older, it appears that I’m consistently wrong about everything I thought I knew.
 Anyone else?

 To me, this jumpsuit is one of the most chic items I’ve made and now have in my closet.
-It looks just like something worth an obscene amount of dollars on at the store, but I suppose I shouldn’t have expected anything less from a French pattern designer, you know?
+It looks just like something worth an obscene amount of dollars at the store, but I suppose I shouldn’t have expected anything less from a French pattern designer, you know?

 I also love how flattering it is.
 See, I have a small backside (which hey, power to the little battie gyal dem), but this jumpsuit gives me some shape.
 It also accentuates the waist, which is a nice little bonus.
 Then add some high heels, and pow:

 At first glance, this seemed like it would take a long time to construct and have some level of difficulty.
 But quite frankly, this is one of the easiest patterns I’ve ever used.
 The instructions are clear, diagrams even clearer and it helps when your serger is on your side.